-This protocol contains general procedures valid for all European Union Proficiency Tests (EUPTs) organised on behalf of the European Commission, DG-SANCO1 by the four European Union Reference Laboratories (EURLs) responsible for pesticide residues in food and feed.
+This protocol contains general procedures valid for all European Union Proficiency Tests (EUPTs) organised on behalf of the European Commission, DG-SANTɹ by the four European Union Reference Laboratories (EURLs) responsible for pesticide residues in food and feed.
 These EUPTs are directed at laboratories belonging to the Network2 of National Reference Laboratories (NRLs) and Official Laboratories (OfLs) of the EU Member States.
-Official labs from EFTA countries and EU-Candidate countries are also welcome to participate in the EUPTs.
-Laboratories from Third countries may be permitted to participate on a case-by-case basis after consultation with DG-SANCO.
+OfLs from EFTA countries and EU-Candidate countries are also welcome to participate in the EUPTs.
+OfLs from Third countries may be permitted to participate on a case-by-case basis.

-The following four EURLs for pesticide residues were appointed by DG-SANCO based on regulation 882/2004/EC3:
+The following four EURLs for pesticide residues were appointed by DG-SANTÉ based on regulation 882/2004/EC3:

-- EURL for Fruits and Vegetables (EURL-FV), - EURL for Cereals and Feedingstuffs (EURL-CF), - EURL for Food of Animal Origin and Commodities with High Fat Content (EURL-AO) and - EURL for pesticides requiring Single Residue Methods (EURL-SRM)
+- EURL for Fruits and Vegetables (EURL-FV), - EURL for Cereals and Feedingstuffs (EURL-CF), - EURL for Food of Animal Origin and Commodities with High Fat Content (EURL-AO) and - EURL for pesticides requiring Single Residue Methods (EURL-SRM).